novalagung/gorep/README.md

  - Flag `-from` filled with package name you want to replace
  - Flag `-to` is the new name
- - Flag `-flag` (optional) is the project path you want to hack.
+ - Flag `-path` (optional) is the project path you want to hack.
 By default it'll be current active directory

 ## Author